European shares hurt by weak earnings, but Syngenta surges on deal

 "It's been a very mixed bag on the earnings front.
 Personally, I think a lot of them have been quite disappointing," said Terry Torrison, managing director at Monaco-based McLaren Securities.

-Banks declined 2.7 percent, making them the top sectoral faller with Italian lenders leading the way on uncertainty over Rome's plans to help them offload bad loans and after analysts at Citigroup issued a downbeat note.

-Shares in Italy's Monte dei Paschi, Popolare di Milano, UBI and Banco Popolare were all down by between 6.8 and 10.4 percent.

-Both the FTSEurofirst and DAX have lost about 10 percent this year.
+Both the FTSEurofirst and DAX are down about 10 percent this year.
 World stock markets in general have been hit by signs of a slowdown in China, the world's second-biggest economy and a major consumer of oil and metals.

 The DAX is also some 20 percent below a record high reached in April 2015, but City of London Markets' trader Markus Huber said it might still be too risky to buy into European stock markets at current levels.